appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/the-basics/lesson1.md

   <figcaption align = "center"><i>Fetch data from database</i></figcaption>
 </figure>

-You've created your first query to fetch the list of users in the database.
+You've created your first query to fetch the list of records in the database.

 ## Display data in Table

 1. Click the **Widgets** tab on the *Entity Explorer* to the left of the screen.